 Emerald Dragonflies: Corduliidae

-Emeralds (family Corduliidae), or the green-eyed skimmers, fly in most areas of the United States, although species diversity is greatest in the north.
+Emeralds (family Corduliidae), or the green-eyed skimmers, fly in most areas of the United States, although the types of dragonflies in the family will be greatest in the north.

 Approximately fifty native Coruliidae species, in six different genera, have been identified: